munipallea/July-9-API-Homework/HW4_AmarMunipalle.md

 #### Harold cannot retire in one year with a 60/40 mix and $20k/$30k initial investment
 #### As his advisor, our sophisticated models prove that a chnage in asset mix and investment provides Harold a 5 year retirement horizon
 #### We have performed extensive research and our diversified low cost 60/40 portfolio avoids concentration risk of an SPY/AGG portfolio
-#### We understand the simpistic modelling of using 1 year St Dev and Retruns which have a tendency to overstate returns especially after a banner year like 2019 in ters of performance
+#### We understand the simpistic modelling of using 1 year St Dev and Retruns which have a tendency to overstate returns especially after a banner year like 2019 in ters of performance.
+Additionally correlation between the two securities has not been modelled
 #### A sneak preview of Harold's diversified (60/40) portfolio is enclosed.
 Extracted from ETF.com
 ![](ferri-60.40.png)